Maternity protection law in Germany explained

 When does maternity leave end and when does parental leave begin?

 The maternity leave period after the birth lasts eight weeks (12 weeks if there are grounds for an extension).
 During this time, there is an absolute ban on employment.
 It is not possible to earn additional income during this time.
 After the 8 or 12 weeks have expired, parental leave can begin.
-According to the Federal Parental Allowance and Parental Leave Act (BEEG), you are allowed to work up to 32 hours per week on average per month.
+The Federal Parental Allowance and Parental Leave Act (BEEG) allows you to work up to 32 hours per week on average each month.

 Is the period of maternity leave credited towards the duration of parental leave?